Nyhavn 53: Later history

-Lauritz Toft placed thewarehouse at Nyhavn 53B at the disposal of the Adeenturers' Club of Denmark.
+Lauritz Toft placed the warehouse at Nyhavn 53B at the disposal of the Adventurers' Club of Denmark.
 Another member of the club, writer and diver Ylrich Uhre, was subsequently in charge of a major renovation of the building.

 Architecture

 Nyhavn 53 is constructed in brick with four storeys over a walk-out basement.
 The five-bays-long facade has a three-bay median risalit flanked by two wider lateral bays.
 It is plastered and red-painted, with white-painted window frames and other details.
-The cornice band above the third floor bears testament to the fact that the fourth floor was added later, namely at the 1874 renovation.A gate in the bays furthest to the right opens to a narrow courtyard on the rear.
-The walls of the gateway feature four plaster copies of Bertel Thorvaldsen's relief's of "The Four Seasons".The rear side of the building features and outwarly curved bay followed by a two-bay connector which is again, via a canted bay, attached to a wider. gfive-bays-long side wing.
+The cornice band above the third floor bears testament to the fact that the fourth floor was added later, namely at the 1874 renovation.
+A gate in the bay farthest to the right opens to a narrow courtyard on the rear.
+The walls of the gateway feature four plaster copies of Bertel Thorvaldsen's relief's of "The Four Seasons".
+The rear side of the building features and outwardly curved bay followed by a two-bay connector which is again, via a canted bay, attached to a wider, five-bays-long side wing.
 The roof is clad with black tile towards the street and red tile towards the yard.

 Two half-timbered warehouses are located in the courtyard.
 One of them has a two-storey gabled wall dormer.